-In just one hour or less a week, CYC volunteers provide encouragement and guidance to students overcoming obstacles to success.
+In just one hour or less, CYC volunteers provide encouragement and guidance to students that help them overcome obstacles and succeed.

 A CYC mentor is a positive adult advocate in the life of a vulnerable young student.
 CYC mentors:

 - Keep students in school and focused on academics

 - Build young people’s self-esteem